mmrozewski/Mod-3-Project/README.md

 App contains a very robust vehicle search feature.
 A user can type anything from "Honda Civic" to "SUV" to "hybrid" and get a list of matches.

+## Challenges

+This program was my first foray into the terrible world of "CSS Hell"; where my ambitions for how I wanted my project to look had me grinding through hours and hours of painstaking CSS adjustments.
+The cards and their animations presented the bulk of my time by the time I presented the project to my peers.

 ## Future Modifications

 Create a strong car recommendation feature.
 The App will ask a user a series of questions, including their budget, priorities in style, economy, or driving enjoyment, and desired vehicular style.
 Afterwards, the app will recommend a list of three cars that best suit the user's needs.